-Is Bigger Better?
+Is a Bigger Genome a better one?
 More Advanced?

 - The genome size of a species is relatively constant - Large variations can occur across species lines - Not strictly correlated with organism complexity - Genome lengths can vary as much as 100 fold between similar species - Length and variability are more of an indications of a phylum's susceptibility to mutation